-5. The NEF uses the Nupf_GetPrivateUEIP_Get service operation to request UE's (private) IP address from the UPF.
+5. The NEF uses the Nupf_GetUeInfo_Get service operation to request UE's (private) IP address from the UPF.
 The request includes the UE (public) IP address and Port Number and optionally IP domain, DNN and S-NSSAI associated with the AF ID.